-Kevin G. Becker received his BA in Music Composition & Percussion from Muhlenberg College in Allentown, PA.
-He studied under Dr. Douglas Ovens and Dr. Ted Conners at Muhlenberg College, Dr. John Sinclair and Beth Gotleib at Rollins College.
-Theatrical compositions include: Oedipus with Empty Spaces, POE at Theatre Downtown, Fe-or- Male at PlayFest 2005, Solo Face and Hidden Mandala at Orlando Fringe Festival, Solo Face and Just So Stories at Touchstone Theatre and Antigone and Twelfth Night at Rollins College.
+Kevin G. Becker received his B.A. in music composition and percussion from Muhlenberg College in Allentown, PA.
+He studied under Dr. Douglas Ovens and Dr. Ted Conners at Muhlenberg College, and Dr. John Sinclair and Beth Gotleib at Rollins College.
+Theatrical compositions include: Oedipus with Empty Spaces, POE at Theatre Downtown, Fe-or- Male at PlayFest 2005, "Solo Face and Hidden Mandala" at Orlando Fringe Festival, "Solo Face" and "Just So Stories" at Touchstone Theatre and "Antigone" and "Twelfth Night" at Rollins College.
 He also composed for Blueprint Theatre Project: Human Variations in NYC.
-Since 2005, he has been a core collaborator with the Empty Spaces Theatre Co(llaboration) creating & directing nearly 50 shows.
-Most recently he created an interaction theatre salon based on Adam Bock's The Receptionist, examining the search for truth and narcissism within America today.
+Since 2005, he has been a core collaborator with the Empty Spaces Theatre Co(llaboration) creating and directing nearly 50 shows.
+Most recently he created an interaction theatre salon based on Adam Bock's “The Receptionist,” examining the search for truth and narcissism within America today.

 Sarah Bourne is a theatre artist hailing most recently from Minneapolis, Minnesota.
-In her ten years of residency, she worked in various roles with VEE Corporation, the Minnesota Opera, In the Heart of the Beast Puppet and Mask Theatre, the Twin Cities T’ai Chi Ch'uan Lion Dance Troupe, and with various lacrosse organizations as a coach and administrator.
+In her ten years of residency, she worked in various roles with VEE Corporation, the Minnesota Opera, In the Heart of the Beast Puppet and Mask Theatre, the Twin Cities T’ai Chi Ch'uan Lion Dance Troupe and with various lacrosse organizations as a coach and administrator.
 She holds a B.F.A. and an M.A. in Puppetry Arts from the University of Connecticut.
-Happy to return to her home state (and the state of lacrosse), she is interested in developing innovative puppet pieces that break out of the fairy-tale mindset of rape culture and entitlement.
+Happy to return to her home state (and the home state of lacrosse), she is interested in developing innovative puppet pieces that break out of the fairy-tale mindset of rape culture and entitlement.

-Areas of Theatrical Research:
+Areas of theatrical research:

 The WPA and Federal Theatre Project, their impact on audiences, and the censorship that occurred within the programs